WTO Statistical data sets - Metadata

 Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo.

-and the United Kingdom
+the United Kingdom.

 EU25 (European Union 25): Austria, Belgium, Cyprus, Czech Republic,